BabaGido/eda-engineering-examples/README.md

 ### 3. Engineering Analysis with Python
 Python scripts demonstrating analytical modeling of circuit behavior such as capacitor charging curves and time-domain responses.
+---
 ### 4. Python-Based Engineering Plot
 `analysis/rc_charging_curve.py`
 `analysis/rc_charging_curve.png`

 This example shows the analytical charging response of a capacitor in an RC circuit and includes a generated voltage-versus-time plot.
+---
+## 5. Frequency Response Example

+The script `rc_frequency_response.py` computes the frequency response of an RC low-pass filter.

+It generates a Bode-style magnitude plot showing attenuation versus frequency.

+Key concept:

+The cutoff frequency for an RC filter is given by:

+fc = 1 / (2πRC)

+For the example circuit:
+R = 1 kΩ
+C = 1 µF

+fc ≈ 159 Hz

 ---
 ## Purpose

 These examples demonstrate practical engineering reasoning used in: